 Richard Lloyd Parry is a British author and award-winning foreign correspondent.
-Since 1995 has lived in Tokyo, where he is the Asia Editor of The Times of London.
+Since 1995 he has lived in Tokyo, where he is the Asia Editor of London's The Times.
 He has reported from twenty-nine countries, including Afghanistan, Iraq, and North Korea.
-He has also contributed to the London Review of Books, Granta and the The New York Times.
-He is the author of In the Time of Madness, an account of violence and black magic in Indonesia, People Who Eat Darkness about the disappearance of British woman in Tokyo, and Ghosts of the Tsunami about the 2011 disaster in Japan.
+He has also contributed to the London Review of Books, Granta and the New York Times.
+He is the author of In the Time of Madness, an account of violence and black magic in Indonesia; People Who Eat Darkness, about the disappearance of British woman in Tokyo; and Ghosts of the Tsunami, about the 2011 disaster in Japan.

 James Valentine (Australian)